AI-EFFECT/AI-Verification/README.md

 * **[Tutorial: Running an LP Example](./docs/tutorials/lp_proxy.md):** A comprehensive, step-by-step guide covering data generation, surrogate training, and executing your first verification.
 * **[Configuration Guide](./docs/configuration.md):** A complete breakdown of all `config.yaml` parameters, from solver selection to engine-specific settings.

 ---

-## 📊 Automated Reporting

-Every time the engine runs, and you set `report: yes` in the `config.yaml`, it generates a timestamped, interactive **Jupyter Notebook report** stored in the `/output` folder.
-This provides a transparent audit trail of the model's performance.

-**Each report includes:**
-* **Violation Analytics:** Magnitude and frequency of worst-case constraint violations.
-* **Optimality Gap:** Statistical distribution of the sub-optimality distance from the true mathematical optimum.
-* **Counter-Example Visualizations:** High-resolution plots of the specific input scenarios that caused the Neural Network to fail, allowing for targeted model retraining.

-**[Output Report Example](./output/report_constraint_20260212_111118.ipynb):** An output report example if you run a constraint verification.

----